March 20, 2023

 Vinnie wears a green X-cross bandoleer on his bare chest, his Biker Mice signature belt, dark blue jeans, and the usual shin guards and black boots.

-Charlie – Their best friend, Charley Davidson, helps the mice by servicing their bikes and opposing their enemies any way she can.
+Charlie – Their best friend, Charley Davidson, helps the mice by servicing their bikes and opposing their enemies in any way she can.
 She is the only female character who was turned into an action figure.

 No early 1990s toy series marketed toward young boys was complete without a few resident ‘bad guys.’